digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/instruments/intro.rst

 The following instruments are included in the :doc:`Equity Extension <equity-extension>`:

-- Equites (can also be used to model ETFs)
+- Equities (can also be used to model ETFs)

 Options
 *******